tpltnt/8puzzle/README.md

 AI solver for the [8 puzzle](http://en.wikipedia.org/wiki/8_puzzle) written in python.

+status: broken and dormant

+issues:
+* eval() functions broken
-status: broken, empty tile moves in place but not the rest
+* empty tile moves in place but not the rest
+* datamodel for evaluation and state transition inappropritate, needs rework
+* rewrite with better data model adviseable
+* no production code, but nice programming excercise

 References
 ==========